Skip to main content

 Tax Consequences

-Executor compensation is usually treated differently from the inheritance itself, which is why many fiduciaries consider whether waiving the fee is more efficient.
+Executor compensation is usually treated differently from the inheritance itself, which is why many fiduciaries consider whether waiving the fee creates a better tax result.

-Can an executor waive their fee in Florida?
+Can a personal representative waive their fee in Florida?

 Note: This tool provides estimates for informational purposes only.
 Results are not legal advice.
 Fees and requirements may vary.
 Full disclaimer